FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 Film Simulation

-To match Fuji Classic Chrome the Sony Film's Simulation has been shot at 3800 Kelvin and A7-G0.25 for the Color Filter.
-This balances out colors and bring sony very close to Fuji's look without any color grading skills needed, or hours spent post processing in your dark cave.
+To match Fuji Classic Chrome, on the Sony I've used a custom Film Simulation and has been set at 3800 Kelvin and A7-G0.25 for the Color Filter.
+This balances out colors and brings Sony very close to Fuji's look without any color grading skills needed, or hours spent post processing in your dark cave.
+I explain in more detail why and how later in this article.

 How to Color Match Your Images with in-camera Kelvin and Color Filter Settings

-You might think it’s silly to lower the temperature and then raise it again in the color filter, but trust me, it makes sense.
-Let me show you how it works.
+It might seem counter productive to lower the temperature, only to raise it back again in the color filter, but trust me, it makes sense.
+Let me show you what happens with the colors on the scopes, and finally we'll compare it to Fujifilm's Classic Chrome.

 These are Sony's Standard Colors set at Auto White Balance: White Priority